shramay-palta/commonsense-mcq-plausibility/README.md

-    "answer_picked": "List of the answer choices picked by the annotators", "feedback": "Optional feedback provided by the annotators", "original_gold_label": "The original gold label from the dataset", "votes_distribution": "Annotator vote distribution for the answer choices for the question."
+    "answer_picked": "List of the answer choices picked by the annotators", "feedback": "Optional feedback provided by the annotators", "original_gold_label": "The original gold label from the dataset", "votes_distribution": "Annotator vote distribution for the answer choices for the question" }
-    }